 Dirt Bike Tie-Down Straps

-Soft tie-down straps: No matter which tie-down straps you end up using, soft tie-downs are much better than hooking a metal S-hook onto a metal handlebar.
-The soft tie-downs are sold separately or as part of the tie-down itself.
+No matter which tie-down straps you end up using, the ones featuring soft tie-downs are much better than hooking a metal S-hook onto a metal handlebar.
+The soft tie-downs can be purchased separately or as part of the tie-down itself.
 The image shows the soft tie-downs separately (black), as part of the tie-down strap (red), along with a regular S-hook tie-down (blue).
 The tie-downs have different size cams and S-hooks for different weight ratings but since dirt bikes aren't very heavy, most tie-down straps will work fine.
 When attaching the strap to the bike's handlebars, keep the straps away from any wires or cables so they don't get crushed.
-These Pro Taper tie-down straps have the soft straps built into the strap, and if you already have the straps you can buy the soft tie-downs separately.
+These Pro Taper tie-down straps on Amazon have the soft straps built into the strap, and if you already have the straps you can buy the soft tie-downs separately.

-Ratchet tie-down straps: Ratchet tie-downs have been around for a long time and have some serious cranking power.
+Ratchet tie-down straps have been around for a long time and have some serious cranking power.
 They can definitely be used to tie down a dirt bike but given the size and weight of most dirt bikes, the ratchet tie-downs are almost overkill and they can be cumbersome to use.
-The other big drawback is the 'spring' factor when releasing the ratchet strap from the bike because there's no easy way to release the ratchet, so it's either tight or loose.
+The other drawback is the 'spring factor' when releasing the ratchet strap from the dirt bike because there's no easy way to release the ratchet, so it's either tight or loose.
 The springing action is fine with ATVs or lawn mowers because they have four wheels, but a dirt bike might be harder to balance without someone there to help hold the bike when the ratchet is sprung.
 But if you have a big dual-sport adventure bike you may appreciate the extra cranking power and since the big bikes have kickstands, balancing the bike is a bit easier.
-This four pack of ratchet tie-down straps has almost 900 ratings and many answered questions on Amazon.
+This four pack of ratchet tie-down straps has very good ratings and many answered questions on Amazon.